GweiPump/roboticPump/README.md

 https://www.youtube.com/watch?v=CX-vrFobFG4&ab_channel=Singularity2045

+Note: Robotic pump priming takes about 2 seconds.

+Tubing length both ends for pumps is about 32 cm.

 ## Gobot flow pump rate (faster)

 Pump rate is about 40 mL every 40 to 44 seconds not primed with a single pump.

-Pump rate is about 40 mL every 22 seconds not primed with two pumps at the same time.
+Pump rate is about 40 mL every 24 seconds not primed with two pumps at the same time.

 ## pi-blaster.js pump flow rate (slower)